 Hot Pepper Jelly

-- 1/4 cup hot red peppers, finely diced
+- ¼ cup hot red peppers, finely diced for hotter jelly increase up to ½ cup

 - 1 cup white vinegar

 - Dice hot peppers, removing seeds and membrane for less heat if desired.
-Combine hot peppers, vinegar and sugar in large heavy saucepan.
-Heat just until sugar is melted, then purée mixture with immersion blender until peppers are in tiny pieces and jelly is taking on some red colour.
+Combine hot peppers, vinegar, lemon juice and sugar in large heavy saucepan.
+Purée mixture with immersion blender until peppers are in tiny pieces and jelly is taking on some red colour.

-- Dice sweet peppers. add to jelly mixture and bring to a boil.
-Boil hard for 2 minutes.
-Let cool slightly and add MOST of the Certo, about 3/4 of the package.
-Boil hard for 1 minute.
+- Dice sweet peppers.
+Add to jelly mixture and bring to a boil.
+Simmer for 15 minutes.
+Add Certo and boil hard for 1 minute.

-- Allow to cool for 15 minutes, stirring occasionally.
+- Allow to cool for 10 minutes or so, stirring occasionally.

-- Allow mixture to cool slightly and stir before filling jars.
-Carefully fill clean jars with warm jelly, leaving at least 1/4 inch space at the top.
+- Carefully fill clean jars with warm jelly, leaving at least 1/4 inch space at the top.
 Try to evenly distribute peppers between jars.
-Wipe mouths of jars before filling.
+Wipe mouths of jars before adding lids.

 - Fill canner or double boiler with enough water to allow jars to be submerged by at least an inch.
 Bring to a boil and lower jars into boiling water for 5 minutes.
 If using larger jars, boil for 7 minutes.

 - Remove jars from water bath and allow to cool.
-Give jars a little shake as they are cooling to help distribute the peppers more evenly.
+You will hear lids pop when they are sealed.
+Store for up to a year.